rusty1s/pytorch_sparse/README.md

 >>> /usr/local/cuda/include:...
 ```

-Afterwards, download and install the [METIS library](http://glaros.dtc.umn.edu/gkhome/metis/metis/download) by following the instructions in the `Install.txt` file.
+If you want to additionally build `torch-sparse` with METIS support, *e.g.* for partioning, please download and install the [METIS library](http://glaros.dtc.umn.edu/gkhome/metis/metis/download) by following the instructions in the `Install.txt` file.
+Afterwards, set the environment variable `WITH_METIS=1`.

 Then run: